Norway Airlines: Organization

-When established, the company was based at Tananger in Sola outside Stavanger and had its main operative base at Stavanger Airport, Sola.
-The head office was later moved to Fornebu in Bærum outside Oslo, and the main base moved to Oslo Airport, Fornebu.
+When established, the company was based at Tananger in Sola Municipality outside Stavanger and had its main operative base at Stavanger Airport, Sola.
+The head office was later moved to Fornebu in Bærum Municipality outside Oslo, and the main base moved to Oslo Airport, Fornebu.
 At its peak the company had 196 employees, of which 144 were based in Norway.
 At the time of bankruptcy, the company had 120 employees, of which 78 were flight staff.
 Air Europe's CEO Rod Lynch stated that Air Europe, and in extension Norway Airlines, had forty percent lower operating costs than Lufthansa and twenty percent lower than British Airways.
 Lynch emphasized the lack of trade unions as a key to holding costs down.
 Air Europe claimed a thirty-four percent market share on passengers between Oslo and London.

 Norway Airlines had a single-class service on their route and in their marketing claimed that they offered "business class service to everyone".
 The airline served a warm in-flight meal and drinks at the level of business class on other airlines.
 The airline hoped to attract business travelers to travel at a more reasonable fare, while attracting leisure travelers with better service.
 Norway Airlines pioneered smoke-free flights from Norway.